RikdeBoer/BotBattler-JS/README.md

     <noscript><p><em>
       Javascript is disabled on this page.
 You must enable Javascript to submit the form.
     </em></p></noscript>

-  **How is BotBattler-JS different from honeypot?**
-  Rather than checking if the hidden field remains empty, BotBattler checks if the hidden field has a *specific* value.
-  This approach allows the hidden field to be marked as "required", which is an extra temptation for a bot to populate the field, as without a required value the form refuses to be submitted!
-  The specific value is a random non-guessable, non-reusable number that is different every time the page is served.
-Only when the bot has 1) Javascript turned on, 2) does *not* attempt to fill out the invisible *required* field and
-  3) waits at least 5 seconds (configurable) before pressing Submit, will the bot get through like a human would.
-That's a tough ask for a bot and most bots will fail.

   **Can I use BotBattler-JS in combination with other spam blockers?**
   Yes you can.
 Be aware that most spam blockers operate on the serverside, whereas BotBattler-JS is a clientside solution.
-This means that when BotBattler traps a bot, the server and therefore any serverside spam blockers will never know about it and will have no work to do.
+This means that when BotBattler-JS traps a bot, the server and therefore any serverside spam blockers will never know about it and will have no work to do.
   Just listen to the sound of silence!

   **Console error**